-If you believe you have a winning ticket, follow the instructions on how to claim a lottery prize while your ticket it still within the 90-day claim period.
+If you believe you have a winning entry, follow the instructions on how to claim a lottery prize while your entry it still within the 90-day claim period.

-If you can’t find a ticket that you believe has won a prize, or have one that is no longer intact, go to the Lost and Damaged Tickets page to learn what you should do.
+If you can’t find your entry that you believe has won a prize, or have one that is no longer intact, go to the Lost and Damaged Tickets page to learn what you should do.

 What Happens To Unclaimed Prizes?